asmichi/ChildProcess/README.md

 NOTE: On Linux, the system must have GLIBC 2.x.y or later and LIBSTDCXX 3.x.y or later.
 Musl-based Linux (Alpine, etc.) is not currently supported.

+# Known Issues

+- On Windows 10 1809 (including Windows Server 2019), `SignalTermination` just kills the process tree (the same operation as `Kill`).
+    - This is due to a Windows pseudoconsole bug where [`ClosePseudoConsole`](https://docs.microsoft.com/en-us/windows/console/closepseudoconsole) does not terminate applications attached to the pseudoconsole.

 # Notes

 - When overriding environment variables, it is recommended that you include basic environment variables such as `SystemRoot`, etc.

+# Limitations

+- More than 2^63 processes cannot be created.

 # Assumptions on Runtimes